uri-templates-time/specification/specification-1.1.0.md

 ## 1.3 Time Range Boundary Issues

 In the Parsing Example above, note that no files from 2016 are included in the results list.
 This is because the time range provided has an overlap of zero seconds with data in 2016, but this type of boundary condition may vary from service to service, since the URI template spec does not specify how services treat user input values and boundary values.
 It is suggested that services treat the time boundaries of the data files as slightly fuzzy, so it might make sense to add some safety padding to a user's request, so that slightly more files than requested are returned.
-But again, this is a service specific detail.
-The URI template spec only indicates what the time range is for each URI in the dataset.
+But again, this is a service-specific detail.
+The URI template spec only indicates the time range for each URI in the dataset.

 # 2 Basic Syntax